territorytools/territorytools/README.md

 # Introduction
+Territory Tools currently has the following
-Territory Web is a web site that suppliments the Alba territory system with a few reports and a territory check-out page.
+- **Territory Web** is a web site that suppliments the Alba territory system with a few reports and a territory check-out page.
+- **Alba Sync Tool** Windows app that downloads borders, addresses, and assignments so that they can be manipulated in csv or spreadsheet files.
+- **Alba Console** Console version of **Alba Sync Tool** that can run in Windows, Linux, and macOS terminals and shells.

 # Compressing The Vault Folder
 Location is data/vault